muhammedjamsheer/Angular/Basics.md

 ### Content Projection In Angular.
-* We know how to use @Input decorator to pass data from the parent component to the child component.
+* The @Input decorator to pass data from the parent component to the child component.
 But it is only limited to data.
-* We cannot use that technique to pass the content which includes the HTML elements, CSS, etc to the child component.
+* When we want to pass the content from parent to the child component which includes the HTML elements, CSS, etc .
 To do that we have to make use of content projection